FoRTExperiment/fortedata/README.md

 **Updates**

+* `fd_ceptometer` now includes 2020 PAR data with an additional correction for some data based on calibration with the UMBS AmeriFlux sensor (see function documentation)

+* `fd_dendro` has been added to the package and includes dendrometer data from 2019 and 2020.

 * `fd_leaf_spectrometry` now includes 2018, 2019, and 2020 data, as well as corrected leaf_id and tree_id data columns.
 Additionally, the original filename has been retained in the data set as id (2020-12-14)

 * `fd_canopy_structure()` now includes 2020 lidar-derived canopy structural trait data.
 (2020-12-09)